Icelk/kvarn.org/public/templates.md

 In your document, include templates by writing their name in brackets the same was as described above.
 The text will be "copy and pasted" to override the template.

 > The template definitions and usages can be indented.
 This allows for formatting tools to be ran.

+## Limitations

+You can't start a line with `[` (or just have whitespace before) in a template.
+This is due to how data is copied from templates.